 The best part is that prominently displayed at the top is the black button with Pay in white.
 You can’t miss it!
 While that was my main goal, Stripe also allows a whole slew of options.
 You’ll be able to use any credit card (not just Apple Pay), you can use the Cash App, Amazon Pay, something called Klarna and another one called Link.
 I’ve noticed that while the ApplePay logo is prominently on top, the other services cycle through a number two spot next to it.

 I was talking to Pat Dengler about Stripe as she’s been using it for ages, and she asked why I didn’t have Google Pay.
-I went back to where I removed Link, and sure enough, I was able to put in Google Pay.
+I went back to where I added Link and other services, and sure enough, I was able to put in Google Pay.
 Oddly Google Pay doesn’t show up though on the payment page and I haven’t been able to figure out why.

 And if you don’t use Safari but instead use a Chromium browser like Microsoft Edge, Arc, or even Google Chrome, you don’t get Apple Pay.
 I looked up why and it had something to do with Apple’s security requirements.